A self-supervised neural-analytic method to predict the evolution of COVID-19 in Romania: Experimental analysis

 Using the RK4 integrator, as presented in Section \ref{model}, we extrapolate around 200 days from the first day of reported data.
 In this way, we predict when there are going to be less than $5$, $3$ or $1$ deaths per day, as you can see in Figure \ref{deaths-extrapolation}.
 A key insight is that the maximum number of daily deaths, the peak of our extrapolation, has already passed on April 18, 2020 (which is right before the Orthodox Easter on April 19-21), meaning that the curve is going to stay under 24 deaths per day.

-A subject that is of interest is the total number of fatalities the virus is going to cause.
+A subject that is of interest is the predicted total number of fatalities caused by the virus.
 Using the daily numbers extrapolation, we create a cumulative curve which tells us the total number of fatalities by a certain date.
 Thus, we predict a total of around 1730 using data from March 22, 2020, to May 21, 2020, as presented in Figure \ref{cum-deaths-extrapolation}.

 There is the possibility of optimizing the parameters for fitting the cumulative number of fatalities instead of their daily number.
 The reason we opted for the latter is three-fold.
 First, the amount of information that each specific day brings to the cumulative function becomes smaller and smaller each day, converging to 0 at infinity.
 The cumulative number thus increases with each day and the meaningful information for a given day becomes much smaller than the total cumulated number.
 It is thus expected that learning could suffer from numerical issues.
 Second, the number of daily fatalities contains a certain amount of noise that can help us generalize better for our predictions.
 And third, the curve of daily numbers shows better and clearer when the pandemic peaks and when it is expected to diminish to a non-threatening state.